Skip to main content

 Dr. Kreslyn Barron Odum

-Dr. Kreslyn Barron Odum is the founder and director of The Barron Foundation, a 501(c)(3) nonprofit dedicated to protecting children in family courts and amplifying the voices of protective parents across America.
+Dr. Kreslyn Barron Odum is the founder and director of The Barron Foundation, dedicated to protecting children in family courts and amplifying the voices of protective parents across America.
+Founded in 2020 and granted official 501(c)(3) status in 2025, the Foundation has grown from one mother’s fight into a national movement.

 She is the creator of the #HotPinkForChildren and #BarronStandard movements, and a leading voice on post-separation abuse, coercive control, and judicial accountability in family courts.